Dallinger/Dallinger/docs/source/dummies_node.rst

             raise ValueError("{} is not a valid direction for connect()" .format(direction))

-The other argument (``whom``), which determines which other nodes the node will connect with, needs a bit more preparation.
+The other argument (``whom``), which determines which other Nodes the node will connect with, needs a bit more preparation.
 First it's "flattened".
 ::

         # make whom a list
         whom = self.flatten([whom])

 To understand why this is needs a bit of explanation.
 When we were creating this function we wanted it to be quite powerful in that the user could pass anything vaguely sensible and the function would behave intuitively.
-So, if a user passed a single node we wanted that node to connect with the users node.
-The user might pass a list of nodes, and again, we want the user's Node to connect with all Nodes in that list.
-The user also might do something unusual like pass a list containing other lists, each of which contains a some specific nodes.
-To handle this, the first thing the function does it take whatever it has been sent and turn it into a single list, that doesn't contain any other lists.
-This is what the flatten function does.
-So if the user sends a single node, flatten turns it into a list containing just that Node.
+So, if a user passed a single Node we wanted that Node to connect with the user's Node.
+The user might pass a Python ``list`` of Nodes, and again, we want the user's Node to connect with all ``Node``s in that ``list``.
+The user also might do something unusual like pass a ``list`` containing other ``list``s, each of which contains a some specific ``Node``s.
+To handle this, the first thing the function does it take whatever it has been sent and turn it into a single ``list``, that doesn't contain any other ``list``s.
+This is what the ``flatten()`` function does: if the user sends a single Node, ``flatten()`` turns it into a ``list`` containing just that Node.
 Here's a couple more examples:
 ::

 	node1								-> flatten() -> [node1]